neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 		/**
 		 * Send a request to a controller of my application.
-		 * Hint: The host name is not evaluated by FLOW3 and thus doesn't matter *
+		 * Hint: The host name is not evaluated by TYPO3 Flow and thus doesn't matter *
 		 * @test
 		 */